Jefferson49/RepositoryHierarchy/README.md

 <a name="Bugs"></a>
 ## Bugs and feature requests
-If you experience any bugs or have a feature request for this theme you can [create a new issue](https://github.com/Jefferson49/RepositoryHierarchy/issues).
+If you experience any bugs or have a feature request for this webtrees custom module, you can [create a new issue](https://github.com/Jefferson49/RepositoryHierarchy/issues).

 <a name="Github"></a>
 ##  Github repository